-Database of checked thermophysical data on over 21,000 pure substances and 100,000 mixtures, corresponding in part to the printed Chemistry Data Series (see Print Tools page).
+Database of checked thermophysical data on over 21,000 pure substances and 100,000 mixtures, corresponding in part to the printed Chemistry Data Series.
 You can do a free search to see if specific data tables are available.
 Downloading the data is on a pay-per-view basis.
-Some of the older data may be found in the DECHEMA CDS volumes.
+Some of the older data may be found in the DECHEMA CDS volumes (see Print Tools tab).

 DDB is a proprietary collection of evaluated phase equilibria and transport property data for multicomponent systems.
-Searching is free but viewing data is on a pay per view basis.
-Many of these data are also available via the similar DETHERM system.
+Searching is free but viewing data requires a direct inquiry and an unknown payment.
+Many of these data sets are also available via the similar DETHERM system.

 Provides thermophysical property data and calculation methods for hydrocarbons, light gases, polymers and electrolyte solutions commonly encountered in chemical engineering practices.
 Includes sections on pure component properties, VLE, and equilibrium data.
 Data are unattributed and of unknown provenance.